dreesq/serpent/docs/actions/usage.md

         }
     )
 ```

+Note that 'source' parameter will either have the value 0 (SOURCE_LOCAL) or 1 (SOURCE_REMOTE) based from where action is called.
+Calling it from within the code will make 'source' parameter to have the value 0 (SOURCE_LOCAL).

 Depending on the enabled plugins, all the available properties are the following: [user](/plugins/auth), [db](/plugins/db), [firebase](/plugins/firebase), [redis](/plugins/redis), [es](/plugins/es), [t](/plugins/i18n), [i18n](/plugins/i18n), [events](/plugins/events), [mail](/plugins/mail), [axios](/plugins/axios), [validator](/plugins/validator), [socket](/plugins/socket), [stripe](/plugins/stripe), [input](/plugins/input), req, res, [utils](/plugins/utils), [config](/plugins/config).